 York is pretty marvellous, and marvellously pretty, but that’s no excuse for failing to explore the rest of Europe.
-My most recent jaunt was to Lisbon via a convenient two and a half hour flight from Manchester that drops you off conveniently close to the centre of town.
+My most recent jaunt was to enjoy visiting Lisbon via a convenient two and a half hour flight from Manchester that drops you off conveniently close to the centre of town.
 It’s an extremely steep city so take your walking shoes, but the upside of this is the fantastic views almost constantly on offer of either the river Tagus, ruined thing or castle.
 I won’t go into full on tourist board mode but here’re a few of the culinary highlights we found.

 Just off Rossio you can find Figus, a trendy bar and restaurant that offers outdoor seating with views of the square on which it’s located.
 We had delicious monkfish with rice and tomato sauce, and battered salt cod neatly presented with rice, black olives and salad.
 It’d be easy to overcharge and be lazy in this location, but the food was good and prices very reasonable.